dedecube/velvet/README.md

 > [!WARNING]
 > This project is still in the early stages of development and is not yet ready for production use.

+## Learning Velvet

+- **[Documentation](https://velvet.dedecube.dev)**: The best place to start learning about Velvet is the official documentation.
+- **[Discord](https://discord.gg/hU3nzdsf95)**: Join the Velvet Discord server to ask questions and get help from the community.

+We are actively working on improving the documentation and adding more examples to help you get started with Velvet.

 ## Packages

 Velvet is composed of several packages, each of which provides a specific set of features.